jamlinde/QA-Testing-Simulation/README.md

 # QA-Testing-Simulation

+Project and Objectives:
-QA Testing Simulation as part of Module 2
+QA Testing Simulation as part of Module 2.
+This project is about creating sprints and tasks related to a fictional ecommerce website.